Information for Authors & Editorial Policies

 Papers submitted are subject to rigorous peer review to ensure that the research published is 'good science.'
 Peer review, and author revisions, are often the lengthiest part of the manuscript review process.

-All manuscripts and associated material submitted to THMT remain confidential while under review and reviewers are informed of this in their agreements, at onboarding, and throughout the review process.
+All manuscripts and associated material submitted to THMT remain confidential while under review and reviewers are informed of this in their agreements, at on boarding, and throughout the review process.

-Authorship, Contributions, and related information
+Authorship and related information

 Manuscripts are exclusively submitted to THMT, with the understanding they have not been published elsewhere, in any form, and will not be submitted elsewhere, unless declined by THMT.

-If a manuscripts was submitted to another journal and declined, the author should disclose why and what attempts have been made to revise the manuscript for resubmission.
+If a manuscript was submitted to another journal and declined, the author should disclose why and what attempts have been made to revise the manuscript for resubmission.
 Authors are responsible for all statements made in the article and references cited.

-THMT follows ICMJE recommendations for scholarly work in medical journals, as it aspires to adhere to the highest standards of scholarly publication practices.
+THMT follows the ICMJE recommendations for scholarly work in medical journals, as it aspires to adhere to the highest standards of scholarly publication practices.
 Details may be obtained here.
 THMT requires these guidelines and recommendations are met for authors submitting papers to THMT for review and publication.

 Below you will find the "Role of Authors and Contributors" as outlined by ICMJE.
 Should you wish for a more detailed explanation, please click here.
 All authors must meet all four criteria below.

-- Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+1. Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

-- Drafting the work or revising it critically for important intellectual content; AND
+2. Drafting the work or revising it critically for important intellectual content; AND

-- Final approval of the version to be published; AND
+3. Final approval of the version to be published; AND

-- Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Consortia Authors, a collective of authors, or large multi-author group, can be listed as a consortium or "group name."
 Individual authors can be listed on the main author and consortium lists.
 All authors within a consortium must be listed at the end of the paper.
 As per the ICMJE, "when submitting a manuscript authored by a group, the corresponding author should specify the group name if one exists, and clearly identify the group members who can take credit and responsibility for the work as authors."

-Non-Author Contributors who do not meet the criteria above can be listed in the Acknowledgments section of your manuscript.
+Non-Author Contributors who do not meet the criteria above can be listed in the Acknowledgments section of the manuscript.
 See the International Committee of Medical Journal Editors (ICMJE) guidelines for "Non-Author Contributors" here."
 Obtaining funding, collecting of data, or overall supervision of a research group does not qualify authorship.
 Authors are required to include a statement of responsibility in the manuscript that specifies the contribution of every author.

 Criteria for Publication